Sarangvira/Data-Warehousing-with-AWS-Redshift/README.md

 redshift_cluster_setup.py sets up the redshift cluster and creates an IAM role for redshift to access other AWS services

 redshift_cluster_teardown.py removes the redshift cluster and IAM role created

+## running the ETL pipeline

+First, create_tables.py --  to create the data tables using the schema design specified.
+If tables were created previously, they will be dropped and recreated.

+Next, etl.py -- to populate the data tables created.